 We don’t include the meals on the train because we feel it is too regimented and, as you are not exercising, you don’t need so much food.
 Meals on the train are wholesome and cheap (around US $5-8) and very good.
-It should also be noted that the total travelling time from Xining to Lhasa is just 22 hours, much of it overnight.
+It should also be noted that the total travelling time from Xining to Lhasa is just 22 hours.

 What are the compartments and facilities like on the train?

 There are two types of compartments that we use on the train.
 The first is 4-berth, which we endeavour to provide.
-Typically these comprise two lower bunks and two upper bunks.
+Typically these are 2 lower bunks and 2 upper bunks.
 If 4-berth compartments are not available for the entire group we would provide 6-berth compartments.
 In this case there would be only 4 people occupying the cabin.
-In the 4-berth carriages there are two toilets, one Chinese-style and the other Western.
+In the 4-berth carriages there are 2 toilets, one Chinese-style and the other Western.
 In the 6-berth carriages both toilets are Chinese-style.